-This course is currently unavailable.
-If you would like to express your interest please email email@example.com
+This training is currently unavailable.
+If you would like to be added to our list of interest, please email email@example.com

 Who is it for?

 SENCo and Inclusion Co-ordinators new to their jobs.
 Maintained nursery units and nursery schools may also access this training.